 Mold can be repaired — the moisture source can be removed and measures adopted to prevent future occurrences.
-The Texas Attorney General recommends a mold assessment conducted by a licensed mold specialist followed by a mold remediation course.
+A mold assessment conducted by a licensed mold specialist can help you determine the best course of action.
 Even if you know that mold exists, more extensive testing might be in order if you suspect hidden mold could be a problem.
 Inspectors test the air, take samples from walls and look for mold in attics, crawl spaces, basements, between walls and in ceilings.
-Those inspectors will look for the moisture source, seeking out poor drainage, faulty plumbing, roof or foundation problems, and flooding damage.
+Those inspectors will look for the moisture source, seeking out poor drainage, faulty plumbing, roof or foundation problems and flooding damage.
 Their final report will detail the problem and the necessary repairs.

 - Stockbyte/Stockbyte/Getty Images

 - Does Mold Affect the Value of Your Home?